 Ms. Leena joined the IMS community in the fall of 2017.
 She holds both undergraduate and graduate degrees in electronics, and an MBA from the Indira Institute of Management.

-Ms. Manuela joined our community as an assistant in the toddler classroom in the spring of 2015, and moved on to early childhood over the summer.
+Ms. Manuela joined the IMS community as an assistant in the toddler classroom in the spring of 2015, and moved on to primary over the summer.

 She grew up in Romania, earning a Scientific Degree of Bachelor of Arts in Theology: Letters (English Language and Literature) from the University of Bucharest.
 She lives in Issaquah with her husband and two boys who keep her busy.
 When not at school or on the sidelines of a soccer match she enjoys baking, reading, going to the movies and crocheting.